Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 17.26.49 UTC
+- WIB: Sabtu, 2 November 2024 18.19.20 UTC
-- WITA: Sabtu, 2 November 2024 18.26.49 UTC
+- WITA: Sabtu, 2 November 2024 19.19.20 UTC
-- WIT: Sabtu, 2 November 2024 19.26.49 UTC
+- WIT: Sabtu, 2 November 2024 20.19.20 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Style is a reflection of your attitude and your personality."

-Kategori: motivational
+Kategori: attitude